benjamin87-design/GearHonService/README.md

 For more information about GearHonService, you can refer to the documentation in the `docs` folder.
 There you will find the detailed documentation for the service, such as the API reference, the user guide, the developer guide, and the FAQ.

-## Contributing

-If you want to contribute to GearHonService, you are welcome to do so.
-Please read the `CONTRIBUTING.md` file in the repository for the contribution guidelines and instructions.

 ## License

 GearHonService is licensed under the MIT License.
 See the `LICENSE` file in the repository for the full license text.